josrenato/biomaglab.github.io/content/en/authors/joão/_index.md

   - Undergraduation Students
 ---

-João Pedro das Neves is a high school student who is currently undertaking pre-scientific initiation at the University of São Paulo.
-His research and projects focus on the fields of physics, robotics, and programming.
+Ana Carolina de Paula Cavalheri is an undergraduate student in Medical Physics, engaged in a Scientific Initiation Program at University of São Paulo (USP).
+Her research focuses on biomagnetism, with emphasis on the study of Transcranial Magnetic Stimulation (TMS).